ronanguilloux/dotfiles/README.md

 Dependencies
 ------------

-Many shell files (tools, etC.) aliases in the .bash_aliases conf file are in git@github.com:ronanguilloux/Bin.git This is why Bin.git is mentionned below in the install procedure.
+Many shell files (tools, etc.) aliases in the .bash_aliases conf file are in git@github.com:ronanguilloux/Bin.git This is why Bin.git is mentionned below in the install procedure.